godofthunder8756/CatholicBibleApp/README.md

 - JSON-based local storage of Bible data
 - Custom UI inspired by the principles of simplicity and reverence

-## 📱 App Icon

-The icon features a Bible with the letters **CBA** and a golden cross — representing our focus on the Word of God.

 ## 🛐 Future Ideas

-- Bookmarking and highlighting
 - Daily verse notifications
 - Latin/English parallel view (Douay-Rheims + Vulgate)
 - Built-in Rosary prayers